-This tactic had been on purpose; I figured that if I distanced myself from the news, something I’ve advocated for in the past, I could get on with my days (albeit it from home with practicing social distancing) largely uninterrupted.
+This tactic had been on purpose; I figured that if I distanced myself from the news, something I’ve advocated for in the past, I could get on with my days (albeit from home while practicing social distancing) largely uninterrupted.
 I knew we were in a watershed moment, that COVID-19, and the social distancing experiment we were all participating in, would go down in history.
-But I largely wanted to stay away from the drip-drip-drip of new, and let’s be honest, largely negative, news coming out from around the world.
+But I largely wanted to stay away from the drip-drip-drip of news coming out from around the world.

 This was the wrong approach.
 While you should limit how much you’re staying up to date with the hour-by-hour news stories coming out regarding COVID-19, as to consume too much will heighten your anxiety, it’s just as true to say that sticking your head in the sand may prove to make you equally anxious.
 I like to think of it as staying informed, but not too informed.
 Find out what you can do to flatten the curve in your community by signing up for text or email alerts, then follow this advice.
 Do all you can to keep you and your family safe; including your mental health.